 Divorce or separation can be complicated enough without the added dimension of working out who is entitled to what after a personal injury compensation settlement has been made.
 Mississippi is what is termed an “equitable distribution” state.
-Basically this means that all jointly owned assets are divided equally by a court on divorce or separation assuming that the court has been asked to resolve a disputed assets distribution.
+Basically, this means that all jointly owned assets are divided equally by a court on divorce or separation assuming that the court has been asked to resolve a disputed assets distribution.
 However, not all assets owned by one or the other spouse are necessarily considered jointly owned assets.
-For example, if one or the other spouse had entered the marriage with considerable personal assets, then this would be considered to be personal property which would not be divided after divorce.
+For example, if one or the other spouse had entered the marriage with considerable personal assets, then this would be considered to be personal property that would not be divided after divorce.
 Similarly, if either spouse inherited money or other assets during or before the marriage, then this would also be considered to be the personal property of that spouse.

 Personal injury settlement can amount to considerable sums, sometimes tens or hundreds of thousands of dollars if the injury was serious.
 If one of the spouses had had an injury before the divorce and had negotiated compensation with the at-fault party (assuming that the spouse in question wasn’t at fault), then this payment may very well be considered as assets to be distributed fairly on divorce according to state rules.

 Two Components of a Personal Injury Claim

 A personal injury settlement is normally a combination of two components: a component for economic damages and a component for no economic damages.
 Economic damages include generally easily calculated amounts such as:

 - Medical expenses related to the injury